spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

 ---
-title: "Restore a Cluster Backup"
+title: "Restore Cluster Backup"
-metaTitle: "Restore a Cluster Backup"
+metaTitle: "Restore Cluster Backup"
-metaDescription: "Restore a Cluster Backup"
+metaDescription: "Learn how to restore a cluster backup to the source or a different cluster."
 hideToC: false
 fullWidth: false
 ---